 The first time Bernice ever saw a Tangle Toy® was at the dentist’s office.
 Holly had taken Bernice for a routine examination and gave it to her to occupy her in the waiting room.

 Just holding it, Bernice said that it would be “relaxing to move it around in your hand.”
 And while she moved it around, her creativity came out.
 She told this story:

 “Some man probably invented this because his wife kept hiding everything.
 This would relax him when he couldn’t find things that she had hidden.”

-Bernice, like so many people with Alzheimer’s disease, hides things.
+Bernice, like so many people with Alzheimer’s disease, hid things.
 Hiding things is, in fact, symptomatic of the disease.
-Also, like so many people with AD, she often forgets where she has hidden them.
+Also, like so many people with AD, she often forgot where she had hidden them.
 It is very likely that tendency of hers had something to do with her story.

 The great thing about toys is that the pull us into the moment.
 Once we get involved with a toy, our full attention is taken up with play and exploration.
 Anything that does that can’t help but be beneficial.
 The Explorer Ring was, obviously, designed and created for children, yet is one of our best selling “toys”; and whereas it may not be a stage-appropriate activity for most of us, it is certainly appropriate for anyone who gets enjoyment from it.
 Enjoyment translates immediately to quality of life.